-Transfer of credit is always the decision of the individual college or university and is controlled by the receiving institution.
+Transfer of credit is always the decision of the individual college or university, and is controlled by the receiving institution.
 Accreditation does not guarantee transfer of credits.
 Students interested in transferring credits earned at Fortis College should check with the receiving institution directly to determine to what extent, if any, credits can be transferred.

 The request to transfer credit must be initiated by the applicant or student.
-Requests for transfer credit should be submitted prior to enrollment, and only under extenuating circumstances may an exception be made with the approval of the Campus President, in which case all necessary documents must be received no later than 14 calendar days after the start date or reentry date of the student's program.
-Transfer credit requests for nursing program applicants will be submitted to the Dean of Nursing for review prior to acceptance.
+Requests for transfer credit should be submitted prior to enrollment, and only under extenuating circumstances may an exception be made with the approval of the Campus President, in which case all necessary documents must be received no later than 14 calendar days after the start date or re-entry date of the student's program.